-Look at the words written in boldface in the Dialogue Box.
+Look at the highlighted words in the Dialogue Box.
 What do you think the words mean?

-Jamie : Hi!
+Jamie Mr. Thompson Hi!
 Mr. Thompson.
-I'm delighted to see you again .

-Mr. Thompson: The pleasure is all mine, Jamie.
-By the way, I'd like to introduce you to Mr.

-Greg Peterson, the Marketing Manager of Skin Deep Essentials.

-Jamie : Hello, Mr. Peterson.
-I'm pleased to have you here tonight.

-Mr. Peterson: Thank you Jamie.
-It's my pleasure.

-Jamie : How did you find the launching so far?

-Mr. Thompson: Great product launching.
+Nice to see you again.
+I'm delighted to see you toni The pleasure is mine, Jamie.
+By the way, I'd like to introduce you to Mr. Greg Peterson, the Marketing Manager of Skin Deep Essentials. • Jasmine Hello, Mr. Peterson.
+I'm very grateful to have you here tonight.
+Mr. Peterson Thank you, Jamie.
+The pleasure is mine.
+Jamie How did you find the launching so far?
+Mr. Thompson Great product launching.
 Congratulations!.
-We're fortunate to be the first ones to see your new cosmetic line.
-How did you come up an idea as excellent as that?
+We're fortunate to be the fores to see your new cosmetic line.
+How did you come up with an excellent idea as that? irst